s10r-de/ac-py-api/README.md

+This repository is part of [AC-Toolbox](https://github.com/s10r-de/ac-toolbox)

 # ActiveCollab Python CLient

-An API client, written in python to access ActiveCollab via the HTTP-API.
+An API client, written in python to access the cloud or self-hosted ActiveCollab via the HTTP-API.

 ## Setup